ScottHull/Exoplanet-Pocketknife/README.md

 _____________________________________________________
 ---EP_MELTSParser:

-Place MELTSParser in two seperate folders: one containing the CSV formatted alphaMELTS BSP output files generated by the EP_AutoMELTS script and another containing the CSV formatted alphamelts MORB output files generated by the EP_AutoMELTS script.
+Place MELTSParser in two seperate folders: one containing the CSV formatted alphaMELTS BSP output files generated by the EP_AutoMELTS script and another containing the CSV formatted alphaMELTS MORB output files generated by the EP_AutoMELTS script.
 Upon launching the script, the user will be asked whether to parse BSP or MORB files.
 Please enter the appropriate prompt, and the script will automate parsing.
 The results will be stored in either the 'BSP_Data.csv' output file or the 'MORB_Data.csv' output file.

 Parsing BSP files will capture both the name of the star and the sum of phase alloy_solid_0 generated.
 Parsing MORB files will capture the pressure, temperature, mass, and composition of the liquid at 5 melt mass%.
 These can be easily transferred over to a spreadsheet for further analysis.